Carl W. Stalling: Composing style

 His stock-in-trade was the "musical pun", where he used references to popular songs, or even classical pieces, to add a dimension of humor to the action on the screen.
-Working with directors Tex Avery, Bob Clampett, Friz Freleng, Robert McKimson and Chuck Jones, he developed the Looney Tunes style of very rapid and tightly coordinated musical cues, punctuated with both instrumental and recorded sound effects, and occasionally reaching into full blown musical fantasies such as The Rabbit of Seville and A Corny Concerto.
+Working with directors Tex Avery, Bob Clampett, Friz Freleng, Robert McKimson and Chuck Jones, he developed the Looney Tunes style of very rapid and tightly coordinated musical cues, punctuated with both instrumental and recorded sound effects, and occasionally reaching into full blown musical fantasies such as Rabbit of Seville and A Corny Concerto.

 Stalling's working process involved meeting each animated short film's director or directors before the animation process began.
 Together they set the time signatures to which the short was to be drawn.
 The animators of the film were measuring animation frames per beat.
 After the animation process was completed, Stalling would receive the animators' exposure sheets or bar sheets.
 The sheets broke the animation, dialogue, and sound effects into musical bars, which Stalling would then use to create his score for the film.

 When working on a film score, Stalling would incorporate his musical puns.
 He chose popular songs whose titles fit the on-screen gags.
 His music quotations were often brief, sometimes not lasting more than four seconds.
 John Zorn has described Stalling's sense for quotation as "Ivesian", in reference to composer Charles Ives and his innovative musical quotation techniques.
 His musical cues, the unedited periods between the commencement and end of a single musical take, had varying lengths.
 At the short end of the spectrum, they would last no more than two seconds.
 At the long end, they would last two minutes.
 Stalling would often use music quotations from the themes of the live-action films of the Warner Bros.' studio.

 Most of his film scores involved 500 measures in ten sections.
 His compositions were performed by Warner Brothers' fifty-piece orchestra.
 Neil Strauss notes that this orchestra was often employed for relatively undemanding film scores for live-action feature films.
 When working for Stalling, the orchestra would find itself burdened with more challenging and taxing work.
 Stalling recorded many variations of the opening themes of the Looney Tunes and Merrie Melodies series.
 The theme of the Looney Tunes series was "The Merry-Go-Round Broke Down" (1937), a minor hit from the team of Dave Franklin and Cliff Friend.
 Franklin and Friend were members of the Tin Pan Alley.
 The theme of the Merrie Melodies series was "Merrily We Roll Along" (1935).
 An electric guitar provided the song's initial sound effect.

 Stalling was a master at quickly changing musical styles based on the action in the cartoon.
 His arrangements were complicated and technically demanding.
 The music itself served both as a background for the cartoon, and provided musical sound effects.
 The titles of the music often described the action, sometimes forming jokes for those familiar with the tunes.